SimLab Group Vision

 j) Writing is part of thinking

-Writing is an important part of academia.
+Writing is an essential part of academia.
 Writing is part of the thinking process.
 Joyce encourages you to set aside some time to write weekly.
 Even if you are just taking classes, you can write about what you have learned.
 Writing takes practice.
 Scientific writing is all about revising your writing and is not intuitive to most.
 When you are reading scientific journals, take note of what are the part that are good and try to use it in your own writing.
 If you need help with writing, please let Joyce know or talk to others in the group.
 Everyone has a different way of writing.
 Outlining and brainstorming etc helps to organize your writing.
 Get feedback from Joyce and others in the group and try not to be offended by criticism.
 We are here to help you grow to be a better science writer so do not take it personally.
 Joyce is not the best writer so we are all here to learn together.

 Students often have these questions when it comes to writing: